Home Medicinal Chemistry Vitamins B Vitamins

 These are very important for women who are pregnant because vitamin B complex helps in fetal brain development and reduces the risk of birth defects.

 B complex vitamins also play a key role in the making and activation of the hormone estrogen in our body.
-Low levels of B vitamins may reduce the levels of estrogen and can increase the risk of breast cancer in premenopausal women.
+Low levels of B vitamins may reduce the levels of estrogen.
+Therefore, they can increase the risk of breast cancer in premenopausal women.

 Most of the B vitamins are found abundantly in meat, eggs, and dairy products.
 They are also available in plant products such as spinach, legumes, whole grains, asparagus, potatoes, bananas, chili peppers, and breakfast cereals but B12 is not abundantly available in plant products.